 CorVent Medical closes a $4.5M seed financing round led by Sofinnova Partners to produce single-use, plug-and-play ventilators

 Fremont, CA: CorVent Medical, a Coridea portfolio company, closed a seed funding round after raising $4.5M to support the commercialization of the first single-use, critical care ventilator.
 These ventilators will enable efficient, affordable, and rapid deployment with superior control of infections.
-The financing round is led by the renowned European life sciences venture capital firm Sofinnova Partners with the participation from Exor seeds, Redmile group, Genesis Medtech Group, The Deerfield Foundation, The Pagliuca family office, and Accel Founder Jim Swartz.
+The financing round is led by the renowned European life science venture capital firm Sofinnova Partners with the participation from Exor seeds, Redmile group, Genesis Medtech Group, The Deerfield Foundation, The Pagliuca family office, and Accel Founder Jim Swartz.
 The funds raised will be used to finalize regulatory filings under the U.S. Food and Drug Administration's Emergency Use Authorization (EUA) Act, to launch the CorVent, upon approval.
 These funds will also support the future development of the next generation of lifesaving devices in the area of respiratory insufficiency.

 "The COVID-19 pandemic has highlighted a significant need for emergency-use ventilators that can be rapidly deployed to enable on-demand, critical care ventilation," stated Antoine Papiernik, Managing Partner at Sofinnova Partners.
 "CorVent has created an elegant yet simple, single-use solution for emergency preparedness that can be stored for long periods without the expense and delay of complicated service contracts.
 We are proud to partner with this proven team to bring a much-needed solution to the market."